 Compound movements/exercises can be defined as any exercise that engages two or more different joints to fully stimulate entire muscle groups.
 Muscles don’t work in isolation therefore unless one is a professional bodybuilder/physique athlete, it isn’t practical to do the so-called ‘isolation’ exercises.
 For example, when we lift a box, carry a bag, walk, run, or any other physical activity we are utilizing more than one muscle.
 Although they’re many exercises one can do in a gym, the ones I recommend are efficient and contribute to a healthier, more toned body over a period of time.
 They’re basic and effective.

-- Biceps/Back Workout: Lat Pulldowns, Machine Rows, Dumbbell or Barbell Curls, Cable Rope Curls, Hexagonal Bar/Trap Bar Deadlifts
+- Day 1-Biceps/Back Workout: Lat Pulldowns, Machine/Cable Rows, Dumbbell or Barbell Curls, Cable Rope Curls, Hexagonal Bar/Trap Bar Deadlifts

-- Chest/Shoulders/Triceps Workout: Shoulder Press/Military Press, Lateral Raises, Flat Bench Press, Machine Flyes, Dips
+- Day 2-Chest/Shoulders/Triceps Workout: Lateral Raises, Flat Bench Press, Machine Flyes, Dips

-- Leg Workout: Leg Curls, Machine Front Squats, Standing Calf Raises, Seated Calf Raises
+- Day 3-Leg Workout: Leg Curls, Machine Front Squats or squats with a Safety Squat Bar, Standing Calf Raises, Seated Calf Raises

-- Abdominals Workout: Weighted Crunch Machine or Cable Crunches
+- Abdominals Workout(To be done every other day): Weighted Crunch Machine or Cable Crunches

-The preceding listed exercises, basic and effective, would be done on separate days.
-For example, biceps and back on Monday, chest/shoulders/triceps on Tuesday, and legs on Wednesday.
-Thursday would be an off day and Friday one would restart the routine.
+The preceding list of exercises are demonstrated in short video clips on my YouTube channel.
 Begin each gym session with a 10 minute warm up on the treadmill or elliptical trainer.
 After warming up do four to five sets of twelve repetitions for each exercise.
 Begin with a weight that’s challenging, not damaging.
 As one progresses weekly, getting stronger, gradually increase weight.